-ROE looks at the amount a company earns relative to the money it has kept within the business.
-The 'return' is the yearly profit.
+Return on Equity measures a company's profitability against the profit it has kept for the business (plus any capital injections).
+The 'return' is the profit over the last twelve months.
 A higher profit will lead to a higher ROE.
-So, as a general rule, a high ROE is a good thing.
+So, all else being equal, a high ROE is better than a low one.
 That means it can be interesting to compare the ROE of different companies.

 Does Eagle Plains Resources Have A Good Return On Equity?

-By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
+The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
 If you look at the image below, you can see Eagle Plains Resources has a lower ROE than the average (8.2%) in the Metals and Mining industry classification.

 How Does Debt Impact ROE?

 Virtually all companies need money to invest in the business, to grow profits.
-That cash can come from issuing shares, retained earnings, or debt.
+The cash for investment can come from prior year profits (retained earnings), issuing new shares, or borrowing.
 In the case of the first and second options, the ROE will reflect this use of cash, for growth.
-In the latter case, the debt required for growth will boost returns, but will not impact the shareholders' equity.
+In the latter case, the use of debt will improve the returns, but will not change the equity.
 That will make the ROE look better than if no debt was used.